-Before you accept space, obtain an inspection to ensure that the space complies with the Government's requirements
+Before you accept space, obtain an inspection to ensure that the space complies with the Government's requirements and specifications.
+Document the inspection and acceptance in the contract file.

 570.112 Awards to Federal employees.

 If you receive an offer from an officer or employee of the Government, follow the procedures in FAR 3.6.